jayminwest/mindcraft/PLAN.md

         *   **JSON Parsing:** Receive the LLM's response string.
 Attempt to parse it as JSON.
 Handle parsing errors.
         *   **Validation:**
             *   Check if the parsed object contains the required `tool` and `args` keys.
-            *   Validate `tool` against the list of defined tools.
+            *   Validate `tool` against the defined tools (from step 2).
-            *   Validate the keys and types of values within `args` against the expected parameters for the chosen tool.
+            *   Validate the keys and types of values within `args` against the expected parameters defined for the chosen tool.
 (Leverage `src/utils/mcdata.js` for block/item name validation if needed.
 Consider adapting validation logic from `src/agent/commands/index.js`).
-        *   **Function Mapping:** Create a map or use conditional logic to associate the validated `tool` string with the actual function reference (e.g., `skills.craftRecipe`, `world.goToPosition`).
+        *   **Function Mapping:** Use the `implementation` reference from the tool definition (step 2) to get the actual function reference.
         *   **Safe Execution:** Call the mapped function using `await mappedFunction(this.agent.bot, ...Object.values(validated_args));`.
 Use a `try...catch` block to handle runtime errors from the skill/world functions.
         *   **Return Value:** Update the return structure (`{ success, message, interrupted, timedout }`) based on the outcome of the tool execution.
+Ensure this outcome is fed back into STM (as noted in Goal 1).
     *   **`src/agent/agent.js`**:
         *   **Response Handling:** Modify `handleMessage`.
 When processing an LLM response (`res`), instead of checking for `!commandName` with `containsCommand`, check if `res` is a JSON string representing a tool call.
         *   If it's JSON, pass the raw JSON string (or the parsed object) to `this.actions.runAction` (or the refactored execution logic).